-8.5 TREE AND VEGETATION CLEARING LOCATIONS WITHIN SEGMENT 8
+8.5 TREE AND VEGETATION CLEARING LOCATIONS WITHIN SEGMENT 11

-Table 8-4 identifies clearing location and methods to be incorporated within Segment 8.
-The locations and clearing types identified are approximate and the Plan and Profile Drawings (Appendix C) will be referenced for exact locations and clearing types.
+Table 8-4 identifies clearing location and methods to be incorporated within Segment 11.
+The locations and clearing types identified are approximate and the Plan and Profile Drawings (Appendix C) will be referenced

 Table 8-4.
-Tree and Vegetation Clearing Locations for Segment 8
+Tree Clearing Locations for Segment 11